 Genetic counseling: During the diagnosis procedure, a geneticist should explain to the family: linkage analysis of the disease which would require participation of other family members with and without the disease.

 If ADPKD is diagnosed, the patient should receive counseling on family planning, understand the genetic risk for inheritance of an autosomal dominant disorder, and start to receive treatment if necessary.
 The patient should be told that each child of an affected person has a 50% chance of inheriting the disease gene.
 Each at-risk family member should be informed of the methods of diagnosis and of the availability of prenatal diagnosis.
 However, before a diagnostic test is performed, every subject also needs to be informed about the consequences of diagnostic screening, particularly regarding insurability, to permit informed judgment.

 Nurses should help with performing blood pressure checking, remind patient to take the right dose of medication, and assist physician-patient communication.
 Home blood pressure monitoring is an important feature of management/administration of required subcutaneous and intravenous medications such as erythropoietin will be supported by nurses.

-Conservative therapies known to slow the progression of kidney disease and those appropriate to treat the attendant manifestations of reduced kidney function (including hypertension, anemia, acidosis, and hyperparathyroidism) remain the standard of care.
+Conservative therapies known to slow the progression of kidney disease and those appropriate to treat the attendant manifestations of reduced kidney function (including hypertension, anemia, acidosis, and hyperparathyroidism), as well as metabolic and cardiovascular health (therapy of diabetes, hyperuricemia, dyslipidemia etc.) remain the standard of care.
 In case of growth retardation, appropriate methods should be employed.

 Dietitians should help individuals with ADPKD understand the role of renal diet in helping to preserve kidney function, reducing the amount of phosphate, protein, sodium and acid in the diet.